go-cristian/algorithms/src/dijkstra/readme.md

 ## Run

-This will compile the project and run the result:
+This will compile the project and run the example:

 ```bash
 npm run dijkstra